 I know enough, or so I thought.
 I mean, usually, I know how to read and decipher statements of falsehoods where others might not—falsities of many types especially advertised on FactCheck websites.

 For months I heavily pondered on “Is the glass half-full or half-empty?” expression to keep my own biases at bay.
 To me, it’s an impossibility to remove all traces of biases.
 So I consciously apply a logical formula that statements written with an element of subjectivity = perspective = bias.
 (Generality expressed.)

 Again, under that hot shower head being almost absent-minded, not fearing error, not fearing insult, not giving a damn about completion of any system, I wasn’t distracted.

-Since then and as I write, I’ve built further understanding of: What does knowing thyself mean?
-Why is the discipline of examination and reexamination of the self so painful since so much of everyday living is automatic?
+Since then and as I write, I’ve built a further understanding of: What does knowing thyself mean?
+Why are the disciplines of examination and reexamination of the self so painful since so much of everyday living is automatic?

 Still, why is it difficult to “examine thyself”?
-Why are there philosophical commandment or why does it take admonition to “go there”?
+Why are there philosophical commandments or why does it take the admonition to “go there”?

 Well, my biases were implanted by my parents, teachers, priests, opinion leaders, politicians, and exposure to various cultures.

 So the question then is: In life why are biases given to children?
 Why is life made up of each other giving or forcing upon children other’s perspectives?
 Is it because they’re true?
 Or is it because they are a benefit to us?
 Or is it because they are a benefit to others?